inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 ### Swimming Suit
 Same  process, but because the tile contains 3 open paths, intersecting is a little surprising.

-Follow the same first steps as for the T Shirt and let's try to intersect tiling and shape
+Follow the same first steps as for the T Shirt and let's try to intersect tiling and shape.

 #### First trial
-Follow the same road as for the T shirt, that is flatten the LPE and then intersect the paths of the tiling group with the swimming suit shape
+Follow the same road as for the T shirt, that is flatten the LPE and then intersect the paths of the tiling group with the swimming suit shape.

 ![intersection_1](/assets/images/tutorials/cookie_cutter_tiling/ss_intersection_1.jpg )